Malaysia to stick with sole 5G network, offer 70% stake to telcos | Technology

 The government is sticking with its plan for a sole 5G network to maintain policy continuity, but will allow telecoms companies to hold equity stakes to speed up the construction of infrastructure, the finance and communication ministries said in a joint statement on Wednesday.
 "Ownership, equity value, and other aspects related to this proposed equity participation are subject to negotiations between DNB and telecommunications companies, with an agreement set to be finalized in the near future," the ministries said.

-Malaysia said on Wednesday it would offer up to 70% equity in wholly state-owned 5G agency Digital Nasional Berhad (DNB) to telecoms firms, amid concerns among wireless carriers that a single, shared 5G network could hamper competition.
+Malaysia said on Wednesday it would offer up to 70% equity in state 5G agency Digital Nasional Berhad (DNB) to telecoms firms, amid concerns among wireless carriers that a single, government-run 5G network could hamper competition.
 The announcement comes after the matter was raised in Cabinet last week.

-Mobile service operators had recommended a second 5G provider in an impasse with DNB over pricing and other issues, people with knowledge of the matter told Reuters in December.
+Mobile service operators had recommended a second 5G provider in an impasse with DNB over pricing and other issues, sources told Reuters in December.
 The government is sticking with its plan for a sole 5G network to maintain policy continuity, but will allow telecoms companies to hold equity stakes to speed up the construction of infrastructure, the finance and communication ministries said in a joint statement on Wednesday.

 "Ownership, equity value, and other aspects related to this proposed equity participation are subject to negotiations between DNB and telecommunications companies, with an agreement set to be finalized in the near future," the ministries said.
 The government will retain a 30% equity stake in DNB, with the agency to be regulated by the communications ministry.

-Service providers said that plan risked creating a nationalised monopoly that would be more costly than if they deployed 5G networks themselves.
-DNB said the cost of accessing its 5G network would be less than the telecom companies incurred for 4G.
-DNB has also offered free 5G services to service providers until March 31 while it seeks to finalise long-term wholesale agreements.
+Service providers said that plan risked creating a nationalised monopoly more costly than if they deployed 5G networks themselves, though DNB has said the cost of accessing its 5G network would be less than what telecom companies incurred for 4G.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)